kaitlynkrenzke/kaitlynkrenzke/IncidentEntry.md

 Why: Documents held for ransom.

 Additional notes:
+Data was retrieved using simple decryption, investigation is still underway.
 The organization should go through phishing training to prevent further attacks.